qbic-pipelines/rnadeseq/docs/usage.md

 ### `--model`

 Linear model function to calculate the contrasts (TXT).
-Variable names should be "condition_tag", where the tag matches the "Condition: tag" headers in the metadata file.
+Variable names should be "condition_tag", where the tag matches the "Condition: tag" headers in the metadata/samplesheet file.
 E.g.

 ```txt
 ~ condition_genotype + condition_treatment